December 4, 2008

 CONS: Although this technique has many advantages over the shoulder sling, there is a much higher risk of strangulation, and so is best avoided (if you fall and the sling gets caught on a piece of protection it will probably cut your head off…gulp).

 The sling is folded, knotted and racked on a karabiner.

 PROS: This method keeps all slings tidy and out of the way until they are needed.

-CONS: By far the worst technique as it requires an extra racking karabiner, takes up space on the harness for no real benefit, and worst of all makes the slings very hard to deploy one handed.
+CONS: By far the worst technique as it requires an extra racking karabiner, takes up space on the harness for no real benefit, and worst of all makes the slings very hard to deploy one-handed.
 A lot of climbers who’ve been on training courses will use this technique as many instructors use this method.
-The reason they use it as they need so many slings, but for leading this just doesn’t work that well.
+The reason they use it is they need so many slings, but for leading this just doesn’t work that well.